spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/06-maas.md

 # Installing Private Cloud Gateway - MaaS

-The following sytem requirements should be met in order to install a private cloud gateway for MaaS:
+The following system requirements should be met in order to install a private cloud gateway for MaaS:

 * Private cloud gateway IP requirements:
     * 1 IP for a 1 node PCG or 3 IPs for a 3 node PCG.
     * 1 IP for Kubernetes control-plane.

-Spectro Cloud provides an installer in the form of a docker container.
+Spectro Cloud provides an installer in the form of a docker container temporarily deployed on your laptop, workstation or jumpbox.
 This installer can be run on any system that has docker daemon installed and has connectivity to the Spectro Cloud Management console as well as MaaS identity endpoint.

 ## Generate pairing code

-Navigate to the Private Cloud Gateway page under Administration and Create a new MaaS gateway.
+Navigate to the Private Cloud Gateway page in the Palette UI under “My Organization” -> “Admin Settings” -> “Private Cloud Gateways” -> “Add New Private Cloud Gateway -> “Maas”  -> “Add Maas Account”.

 Copy the pairing code displayed on the page.
 This will be used in subsequent steps.

 ## Generate gateway config

+Invoke the gateway installer in interactive mode from any system that has a docker daemon installed with connectivity to the Spectro Cloud Management console and the MaaS identity endpoint.

-Invoke gateway installer in interactive mode to generate the gateway configuration file.
-Follow the prompts to provide the Spectro Cloud Management, MaaS cloud account, environment and, placement information as requested.
+To generate the gateway configuration file.
+Follow the instructions below to provide the Spectro Cloud Management, MaaS cloud account, environment and  placement information when prompted by the installer.

 ```bash
 docker run -it --rm \